fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 ## Handle network changes
 Once your cluster is set up, changes in network configurations can disrupt the master-worker communication.
 ### If the network of master node changes
-If the master node moves to a different LAN, the Olares system daemon (olaresd) will detect this and trigger a `changeip` event with `olares-cli`.
+- **If the master node moves to a different LAN**: The Olares system daemon (olaresd) will detect this and trigger a `changeip` event with `olares-cli`.
 The master node will continue working, but worker nodes will lose communication with it and stop functioning.

-If the master node's IP changes within the same LAN, the worker nodes will still lose communication because they cannot detect the new IP automatically.
+- **If the master node's IP changes within the same LAN**: The worker nodes will still lose communication because they cannot detect the new IP automatically.
 To resolve this, use the `olares-cli` command on the worker nodes to update the master node's IP address and restart the dependent services:

 ```bash
 sudo olares-cli olares change-ip -b /home/olares/.olares --new-master-host 192.168.1.18